Showing posts with label gatlinburg. Show all posts

 The Old Mill Square

-Signature corn chowder poured 7 cups of water into a 3-quart saucepan, bring to a boil, stir in contents of bag into the water until well mixed.
+Signature corn chowder: Pour 7 cups of water into a 3-quart saucepan, bring to a boil, and stir in the contents of the bag until well mixed.
 Reduce the heat and simmer 25-30 minutes.
-Yields, eight 1-cup servings.
+Yields eight 1-cup servings.

-Fritter Mix Stone Ground with waterpower 2pounds cost $4.99
+Fritter Mix Stone Ground with waterpower, 2 pounds costs $4.99

-Add ¼ cup of water 1 egg to 1 cup of fritter mix.
+Add ¼ cup of water and 1 egg to 1 cup of fritter mix.
 Mix well, add ¼ cup frozen cream-style yellow corn (thawed) and mix until blended.
-If the batter is too stiff, add an additional tablespoon of water.
-Drop by spoonful into 350 degrees oil.
+If the batter is too stiff, add an additional tablespoon of water to loosen it.
+Drop by spoonful into 350°F oil.
 Fry for 2-3 minutes or until golden brown.
 Makes about 12 fritters

 Self-rising Yellow Corn Meal stone ground with water power $3.69

-Corn Bread 2 cups self-rising cornmeal, 1 egg, 2 cups milk, ¼ cup melted shorting
+Corn Bread 2 cups self-rising cornmeal, 1 egg, 2 cups milk, ¼ cup melted shortening

-Mix milk and eggs with cornbread mix add melted shortening.
-Pour into a hot greased cast iron skillet or cornbread pan and bake in hot (400 degrease) oven for 30-35 minutes.
+Mix milk and eggs with cornbread mix, and add melted shortening.
+Pour the mixture into a hot, greased cast-iron skillet or cornbread pan and bake in a hot oven (400 degrees) for 30-35 minutes.

-We walked back to the car and we rode to AS See on TV but I did not buy anything.
+We walked back to the car and rode to AS See on TV, but I didn't buy anything.

 Day 7: Saturday, October 4, 2014

-Finished packing, loaded the car, checked out, filled up with gas, and was on our way about 8 A.M.
+Finished packing, loaded the car, checked out, filled up with gas, and were on our way about 8 A.M.

-Our last stop was at Jasper Rest Area to rest our legs, take a few pictures, and to use the restroom.
+Our last stop was at the Jasper Rest Area, where we rested our legs, took a few pictures, and used the restroom.

 Jasper Rest Area